StanfordSNR/guardian-agent/README.md

 go build github.com/dimakogan/ssh/gossh/sshguard
 go build github.com/dimakogan/ssh/gossh/sshfwdstub
 ```
+Make sure the resuting binaries (`sshguard` for your local machine and `sshfwdstub` for the remote machine)
+are in a directory in the user's PATH.

 ## Basic Usage

 Make sure the client is installed on your local machine and both the client and the stub
 are installed on the remote machine.
-(You'll be able to find the executables in the directory
-from which you ran the build commands from above; to run sshguard as we do below, ensure the
-executable is in your $PATH).

 Start an SSH session on a remote machine with secure agent forwarding enabled: